CYBERDEVILZ/Stock-Market-Prediction/README.md

 - **Forget Gate**: Responsible for removing useless information.
 - **Input Gate**: Responsible for adding new information.
 - **Output Gate**: Responsible for filtering out the information.
+___
+# Project Description
+- An attempt to predict the Stock Market Price using LSTM and analyze it's accuracy by tweaking its hyper-parameters
+- For this purpose, two Stocks have been used for training the model: Bitcoin Market and USD/CAD Forex.
+- A total of 48 models will be trained for each Stock.
+Each model will be different from other in the sense they will be trained on different hyperparameters.
+- The line charts of all the models will be plotted, its accuracy will be observed and conclusion derived.